Theoretical approach to resonant inelastic x-ray scattering in iron-based superconductors at the energy scale of the superconducting gap: RIXS cross section in iron-based superconductors

-To investigate the RIXS cross section given by \cref{eq:CrossSection} we calculate the DSF $\chi^{c,s}_\alpha({\bf q},\omega)$ on the basis of the model Hamiltonian~\eqref{eq:Hamiltonian} separately for each of the relevant orbitals.
-Using the unitary transformation
+To investigate the RIXS cross section given by \cref{eq:CrossSection} we calculate the DSF on the basis of the model Hamiltonian~(\ref{eq:Hamiltonian}) separately for each of the relevant orbitals.
+Using the unitary transformation between orbital and energy band representation defined as

-between orbital and energy band representation we rewrite the density and spin operators $\rho_{\alpha{\bf q}}$ and $S^z_{\alpha{\bf q}}$ in \cref{eq:ChargeDSF,eq:SpinDSF} in terms of the operators $c^{}_{i\tau{\bf k}}$ and $c_{i\tau{\bf k}}^\dag$ in the band representation.
-This step is necessary for the calculation of the matrix elements and excitation energies in \cref{eq:ChargeDSF,eq:SpinDSF}.
+we rewrite the density and spin operators $\rho_{\alpha\beta}({\bf q})$ and $S^z_{\alpha\beta}({\bf q})$ in \cref{eq:ChargeSpinDSF} in terms of the operators $c^{}_{i\tau{\bf k}}$ and $c_{i\tau{\bf k}}^\dag$ in the band representation.
 Note that, in general, the Hamiltonian is not diagonal with respect to the orbital states because the different orbitals can hybridize with each other.
-The transformation matrix elements $\lambda_{i\alpha{\bf k}}$, which describe the orbital content of conduction bands, are obtained diagonalizing the low-energy tight-binding Hamiltonian of the system.
-For this purpose, we consider in this paper the tight-binding model in Ref.~\onlinecite{Raghu2008} for LaOFeAs, and a slightly modified tight-binding model based on Ref.~\onlinecite{Brydon2011} for LiFeAs (see below).
+The transformation matrix elements $\lambda_{i\alpha,{\bf k}}$, which describe the orbital content of conduction bands, are obtained diagonalizing the low-energy tight-binding Hamiltonian of the system.
+For this purpose, we consider in this paper the tight-binding model in Ref.~\citen{Raghu2008} for the compound LaOFeAs, and a slightly modified tight-binding model based on Ref.~\citen{Brydon2011} for the compound LiFeAs.